 - 1. Expertise text: Please outline your expertise briefly.
 The following format is suggested "My major area of research expertise is in a, b, c.
 I have additional research experience in q, r, s.
 I would also be able to assess in the areas of x, y, z.
 The research facilities, techniques and methodologies I use are I, m, n". - 2.
-Field of Research (FoR-2020) Codes: Please include between 6 and 10 FoR codes at the 6-digit level that reflect your key areas of expertise. - 3.
+Field of Research (FoR-2020) Codes: Please include between 6 to 10 FoR codes at the 6-digit level that reflect your key areas of expertise. - 3.
 Employment History: Please ensure that your employment history is kept up to date, to enable your organisational conflicts of interests to be identified by RMS. - 4.
 Personal Details: Please ensure your personal details are up to date, including conflicts of interest and personal material interest declarations.

-This information will be used to match assessors with applications and should accurately represent your research expertise.
+The information in your RMS profile will be used to match assessors with applications (excluding any conflicts of interest) and should accurately represent your research expertise.